jnk0le/AVR-UART-lib/README.md

 Program Memory Usage 	:	354 bytes   1,1 % Full
 Data Memory Usage 		:	48 bytes   2,3 % Full

+Meanwhile Arduino generates 2KB of code.

 For this result additional flag -mrelax is required in many IDE's (eg. Atmel studio 6.2)

 # Notes
 Lot of terminals sends only CR character as a newline terminator, instead of CRLF or even unix style LF